CMSgov/dpc-app/dpc-load-testing/README.md

 The K6 docker image that we rely on to run this both in GH Actions and locally does not actually run a Node.js environment.
 Therefore, we are unable to use most standard Node.js runtime utilities, including built-in library functions and the usual import syntax.

 A workaround for Node.js libraries is to pull them directly from a CDN, e.g. `import KJUR from 'https://unpkg.com/jsrsasign@11.1.0/lib/jsrsasign.js';`.
-This may fail if the library in question depends on any code defined by Node or its JavaScript engine.
+Currently, we don't need any third-party packages; this note is for future reference.

 Many utilities are provided by K6.
 See: https://jslib.k6.io/.
 In addition, K6 provides a [JavaScript API](https://grafana.com/docs/k6/latest/javascript-api/) with utilities including HTTP requests, various cryptographic functions, and more.